Torres-ssf/react-bookstore/README.md

 This project is one of the Main React and Redux curriculum projects at [Microverse](https://https://www.microverse.org/) - @microverseinc

 The objective is to create a simple bookstore app using React and Redux.
 This application is integrated with an external API.
 The API was created with Rails and it's hosted on heroku.
-All changes made in this app are being saved in the external API.
-The app features includes:
+All changes made in this app are saved in the external API.
+The app features include:

-- Create books.
+- Create book.
 - Edit book.
 - Update book progress.
 - Delete book.
-- Filter books by category.
+- Filter book by category.

 ## Preview